 - Success factors.
 After purchasing your product, what kind of outcomes is this persona expecting?
 Can you reach or exceed those expectations?
 What are the problems that your product actually solves?

-- Why might this person have concerns about your product or service?
+- Obstacles.
+Why might this person have concerns about your product or service?
 What might prevent them from purchasing from you?
 Essentially, these are the doubts that might run through a buyer’s head before purchasing your product, or during the time when you are attempting to close the sale.
-This helps you to outline well thought out answers to common questions.
+This helps you to outline well-thought-out answers to common questions and concerns.

 - Think back to previous experiences that you’ve had with buyers in this persona.
 What kind of questions did they ask?
 What answers were successful?
 Take notes and use previous experience to your advantage.

-You’d be surprised how much you can learn about people by sitting down and fleshing these ideas out.
-A lot of your pre-conceived notions about particular buyers might vanish before your eyes.
+You’d be surprised about how much you can learn from people by sitting down and fleshing these ideas out.
+A lot of your preconceived notions about particular buyers might vanish before your eyes.

-An awesomely fleshed-out buyer persona list can be a starting point for every marketing project that you take on moving forward, and an excellent point of reference when working with marketing companies.
+A truly detailed and carefully-constructed buyer persona list can be a starting point for every marketing project that you take on moving forward and an excellent point of reference when working with external marketing companies.

 Step 3: Customer Journey Maps

-In essence, the customer journey is your product.
+In essence, the customer journey is an essential part of your product.
 Sure, you might install a new roof on their house – but the customer remembers much more than just the service rendered.
-They judge your business based on the quality of work, sure – but they also remember how working with you made them feel.
+They judge your business based on the quality of work and the end result, but they also remember how working with you made them feel.
 It directly impacts future business and whether they might recommend you to others in the future.

 Steps to mapping the customer journey